saltstack/salt/doc/topics/tutorials/intro_scale.rst

 just waits and tries to reconnect and the minion just does not receive publications while not being connected.

-In this situation, its the ZeroMQ sockets reconnect attempt default value of 100ms that can cause problems.
-With each and every minions socket trying to reconnect within 100ms as soon as the master publisher port comes back up, its a piece of cake to cause a syn-flood on the masters port with thousands of minions.
+In this situation, its the ZeroMQ-sockets reconnect value (default 100ms) that might be too low.
+With each and every minions socket trying to reconnect within 100ms as soon as the master publisher port comes back up, its a piece of cake to cause a syn-flood on the masters publishing port.

 To tune the minions sockets reconnect attempts, there are a few values in the sample configuration file.

 .. code-block:: yaml

-    recon_default
+    recon_default: 100ms
-    recon_max
+    recon_max: 5000
-    recon_randomize
+    recon_randomize: True

 - recon_default: the default value the socket should use, i.e. 100ms